Skip to main content

 Push or fold: the short-stack endgame, solved

 When your stack drops to about fifteen big blinds and below, poker stops being a game of postflop finesse.
-There is no room to raise, get raised, and still have chips to maneuver — so the winning strategy collapses to two buttons: jam all in, or fold.
+There is no room to raise, get raised, and still have chips to manoeuvre.
+The winning strategy collapses to two buttons: jam all in, or fold.
 The happy part: this corner of the game is essentially solved.
 Learn the jam-or-fold frontier and you will never again agonise over a nine-blind spot.

 Why it collapses to two buttons